ON THE ISSUES

 MILITARY

-Senator Boner has ensured veterans continue to get a hiring preference in state government and has succesfully passed multiple laws which protect the rights of deployed National Guard members.
-Brian has also succesfully passed laws which protect the nuclear missiles deployed in Wyoming - the same strategic weapons he operated as a young officer.
-Additionally, he was instrumental in establishing Quebec 01 Missile Alert Facility as a state historic site.
-This site gives the State of Wyoming the unprecedented opportunity to explain the active nuclear mission within its borders to the public at large.
+As Chairman of the Military Affairs Committee, Senator Boner has fought hard for our military and veterans.
+He has ensured veterans continue to get a hiring preference in state government and has successfully passed multiple laws which protect the rights of deployed National Guard members, active military members and their families.
+Brian has also successfully passed laws which enhance the security of nuclear missiles deployed in Wyoming - the same strategic weapons he operated as a young airman.

 FISCAL RESPONSIBILITY